cyberytti/CodeSqueeze/README.md

-# 🚀 CodeSqueeze - Your AI Chatbot's Perfect Code Companion
+# 🚀 CodeSqueeze - A CLI tool to upload any codebase into any chatbot

 ![CodeSqueeze Banner](https://github.com/cyberytti/CodeSqueeze/blob/main/assets/CodeSqueeze_image.png)